GannIntegral/gannintegral.github.io/_posts/2023-12-03-commitments-of-traders.md

 ## Impact on Trading Strategies
 <h3>Trend Following</h3>
-<p>Traders frequently employ the COT Report to complement <a href="https://www.daytrading.ltd/2023/12/mastering-trend-trading-comprehensive.html">trend-following strategies</a>.
+<p>Traders frequently employ the COT Report to complement <a href="https://www.daytrading.ltd/learning/trend-following-trading-strategy">trend following trading strategy</a>.
 By aligning their positions with the dominant trend indicated by the report, they aim to ride the momentum in the market, potentially maximizing profits during sustained trends.</p>

 <h3>Reversal Strategies</h3>
 <p>Contrarian traders, conversely, use the COT Report to identify potential turning points in the market.
 When non-commercial traders exhibit excessive bullish or bearish sentiment, contrarians may anticipate a reversal, positioning themselves to capitalize on the subsequent market shift.</p>